Skip to content

 For more serious issues, Watertown is home to service centers that specialize in engine repairs and complete overhauls.
 Whether you’re running a Caterpillar, Cummins, or Detroit Diesel, you can find experienced technicians ready to tackle the job.
 From fixing specific component failures to performing a full engine rebuild, these experts have the skills to get your truck back to factory standards.
 Their goal is to get you back on the road as quickly and safely as possible, minimizing your downtime and protecting your investment.

-Mobile and Emergency Services
+Need Help Now?
+Mobile & Emergency Services

 Breakdowns don’t always happen conveniently next to a repair shop.
 For those unexpected moments on the road, mobile and emergency services are a lifesaver.
 These services offer 24/7 support, sending a technician directly to your location.
 They arrive with the necessary tools and parts to perform many common repairs on-site, from fuel system issues to electrical problems.
 Having access to on-the-spot assistance provides incredible peace of mind, ensuring that help is just a phone call away, no matter where you are in the Watertown area.